Link Light Rail

-The Link system currently serves a 22-mile line between the University of Washington and Angle Lake, south of Sea-Tac Airport.
-With voter approval of system expansion in 2008 and 2016, the light rail system will grow to 116 miles with new stations opening every two to six years.
+The 1 Line currently serves a 26-mile line from North Seattle to south of Sea-Tac Airport, but with voter approval of system expansion in 2008 and 2016, the system will grow to 116 miles and five lines, with new stations opening every few years.

-Tacoma Link is an electric streetcar service with six stations on a 1.6-mile line running from the Tacoma Dome to the Theater District in downtown Tacoma.
-A six-station expansion to the Hilltop neighborhood is in the planning stage, scheduled to open in 2022.
-The line will further extend to Tacoma Community College in 2039.
+Tacoma Link is an electric rail service traveling in the roadway.
+It was Sound Transit’s first rail line, and we operate it directly.
+The T Line currently serves six stations on a 1.6-mile line running from the Tacoma Dome to the Theater District in downtown Tacoma.
+A six-station extension to the Hilltop neighborhood opens in 2023, and the T Line will further extend to Tacoma Community College in 2039-2041*.

 Sounder commuter rail